Bash at the Beach (1998): Event

 The Giant next defeated Kevin Greene, after hitting Greene with a chokeslam.

 Next was an unplanned match for the WCW Cruiserweight Championship.
 Champion Chris Jericho was told by J. J. Dillon that he would like him to defend his title against a local competitor.
 Jericho agreed under the condition it was a no disqualification match.
 Dillion then revealed the mystery opponent to be Rey Misterio Jr. Dean Malenko came to the ring during the match, which distracted Jericho as he attempted to put Mysterio in the Lion Tamer.
 Mysterio used this opportunity to roll up Jericho and pick up the victory.

 The next match saw WCW World Television Champion Booker T defend his title against Bret Hart.
 Hart, however, was eventually disqualified after he used a chair on Booker T while they were fighting outside the ring.
 After the match, Hart continued to beat on Booker T and eventually applied a figure-4 leglock on him around the ring post.
 Stevie Ray came out to help Booker T and chased Hart from ring side.

 The penultimate match was for the WCW World Heavyweight Championship.
 The challenger Curt Hennig hit the Hennig Plex on Goldberg, but Goldberg kicked out.
 Goldberg followed this up with a spear and a jackhammer to retain the title.

 The final match of the night saw Hollywood Hogan and Dennis Rodman take on Diamond Dallas Page and Karl Malone.
-The match ended after The Disciple came out and hit the Apocalypse on Page, followed by Hogan covering Page.
+The match ended after The Disciple came out and hit the Apocalypse on Page, followed by The Disciple pulling Hogan onto Page and thus Hogan covering Page.
 Following the match, the event ended while other New World Order members came out to celebrate.